- The meaning of IRR % values.

 Regarding IRR, almost everyone knows that a larger IRR is better than a smaller IRR.
 Beyond that, however, the meaning of the IRR percentage is a mystery.

 A recent Duke University study shows, for instance, that 75% of CFOs almost always evaluate capital spending proposals with IRR.
 Yet this same study found that only about 20% of these people fully understand IRR’s most serious deficiencies.
 They simply cannot usefully interpret the meaning of, say, a 30% IRR.

-Business people in our business case seminars bring the same message.
+Business people in our Master Class seminars bring the same message.
 Their management considers IRR when deciding the fate of their proposals.
-However these professionals have never been told why.
+However, these professionals have never been told why.